Tel: 084 2402827

 Physio treatments are to be settled on the same day of your consultation.

-RSA Medical Aid rates are charged for all treatments.
 A statement with the relevant ICD-10 and procedure codes will be emailed to you.
 You can submit this to your relevant insurance for reimbursement.
 Unfortunately accounts are NOT submitted electronically to your Medical Aid.

 PAYMENT TYPES ACCEPTED